araobp/unity-excavator/README.md

 ## IoT/MQTT

-- Sending data (JSON or JPEG) from C#/Unity to Python via MQTT server
+- Transferring JPEG image from a virtual camera on Unity to TensorFlow lite on Android via MQTT server